MZHeader/MZHeader.github.io/_posts/2024-03-01-deobfuscating-a-redline-stealer-downloader.md

 ```

 The script initially declares some 2 character variable names, which are likely bytes, and then executes them.
-We can save these variables locally by appending a $ before them, echo all of the variable names, and save the output to a file locally.
+We can save these variables locally by appending a $ before them, echo all of the variable names, and saving the output to a file locally.

-Multiple ways to go about this, I added all of the variables in PowerShell:
+There are multiple ways to go about this, and probably better ways, but I added all of the variables in PowerShell:

 ![image](https://github.com/MZHeader/MZHeader.github.io/assets/151963631/e799fe6a-a876-46ff-9f68-fa09b25dd67f)